jubnzv/moonsmith/README.md

 # Moonsmith

+*This project is not ready yet and is still in active development.*

 Moonsmith is a generator of random Lua programs.

 It could be used to evaluate tooling that works with Lua.

-This project is not ready yet and is still in development.
+Currently it supports Lua 5.1.

 ## Installation